Book a Tour →

 ATMs (Cash Machines)

-ATMs are ubiquitous in Australia, located at banks, shopping centers, service stations, and convenience stores.
+ATMs are widespread in Australia — at banks, shopping centres, service stations, and convenience stores.
 Most accept international cards (Visa, Mastercard, Maestro).

 Typical Fees: $2–$5 per withdrawal plus your bank's foreign transaction fee (usually 2–3%).

-Tip: Withdraw larger amounts less frequently to minimize fees.
+Tip: Use bank-owned ATMs for lower fees.
+Withdraw larger amounts less frequently to minimise costs.

 Credit & Debit Cards

 Widely Accepted: Visa and Mastercard are accepted almost everywhere.
-Contactless "tap-and-go" payments are the norm.
+Contactless "tap and go" payments are the Australian norm — one of the world's highest adoption rates.

-Digital Wallets: Apple Pay, Google Pay, and Samsung Pay are extremely popular.
+Digital Wallets: Apple Pay, Google Pay, and Samsung Pay are extremely popular and accepted at the vast majority of retailers.

 Currency Exchange